 Motor vehicles should be registered during the academic registration process.
 Late registrants should report to the HSU Police Department.
+All motorized vehicles should be registered online at the HSUPD Campus Safety website-HSU online permit registration.
+Once registration is complete the parking decal will be distributed by HSUPD.

 Traffic and parking regulations are enforced 24 hours a day, seven days a week.
 Ownership of a registration decal does not guarantee a parking space, nor does the absence of a parking space justify violating any regulation.
 Each university police officer and campus safety officer have the authority to issue citations for violations, to direct traffic as necessary, and to place special regulatory signs and barriers in required locations for emergency situations or special events.
 Other university personnel may also be designated to enforce traffic and parking regulations.

 The university also reserves the right to inspect vehicles located on university property.
 Vehicles may be searched only by university personnel given authorization by the Vice President for Student Life or the Chief of Police.
 Washing, repairing, or storing privately owned motor vehicles on university property is prohibited.
 Vehicles deemed abandoned may be towed at the owner's expense.